SeunMatt/codeigniter-log-viewer/README.md

 Configuration
 ==============

-The package allows you to configure some of its parameters by creating a `CILogViewer` class in CodeIgniter's `Config` folder and then adding the respective class variables.
+The package allows you to configure some of its parameters by creating a `CILogViewer` class in CodeIgniter's `Config` folder and then adding the following variables:

 - The folder path for log files can be configured with the `$logFolderPath` config var.